akkadotnet/getakka.net/src/docs/Persistence.md

 }
 ```

 Multiple event adapters may be applied to a single type (for recovery).
 If that is the case, their order will match order of the definition in *event-adapter-bindings* config section.
 For write side, each adapter may decide to return none, one or many adapted event for each single event provided as an input.
-In case of multiple adapters attached, each one of them may decide to return it's own set of adapted events.
+In case of multiple adapters attached, each one of them may decide to return its own set of adapted events.
 They all will be stored in the same order corresponding to adapters order.

 ### Contributing